logikum/md-doc-site/contents/1.0/documentation/controls.md

 ```

 The function gets one parameter all the time, a context object that provides
 information about the requested content and its environment.
-See
+See the
 [Context object] page.

 The engine provides some predefined controls to ease the first steps in building